kyleskrinak/jekyll-blog/_pages/lchf.md

 In the spring of 2016, after my yearly checkup, my general practitioner had noted on my chart that I was obese, with a Latin term that meant “belly fat.”
 My weight was 295.
 His dietary prescription was essentially mirroring all the failed advice I listed above.
 Despite my numerous previous failures, I resolved to try again.
 That summer, I meticulously, if compulsively, tracked what I ate with an online macro and calorie counter.
 I tried reducing sugar while including generous servings of “healthy” starches, such as corn or whole wheat.
 I dramatically increased protein, most usually by way of whey shakes.
 I saw moderate weight loss, 20 pounds, but the holiday triumvirate of Thanksgiving, Christmas, and New Year’s Day cause my weight loss to stall and then climb into January and February.
 It was the return of an old and familiar pattern.

 Quite serendipitously, while browsing the official [Duke University](https://www.youtube.com/user/Duke "Duke University YouTube video channel") video feed, I found a presentation featuring Dr. Westman, of Duke University, giving a talk on [“The Science and Practice of Low Carb Diets.”](https://www.youtube.com/watch?v=toLvGpk3HLE "Dr. Westman presents on LCHF") I had done the Atkins diet with great weight-loss success, only to backslide after the Atkin’s maintenance plan failed, to the point of complete remission.
 (In retrospect, I now understand that I failed to follow Dr. Atkin's guidance.)
 What if I had the help of a doctor?
 My GP gave me a referral to see Dr. Westman.

+{% include figure image_path="/assets/images/fourth-year-keto-1200.jpg" alt="Me, through the years, from obesity and sore joints to health management" caption="Me, through the years, from obesity and sore joints to health management." %}

 ## The Road to Damascus